Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - in regulated premises and workplace settings where young children or people with complex needs are present who cannot understand the concept of physical distancing, and where the appropriate support from support workers may require closer contact e.g. to help a child or person who has fallen

-- where dual working at less than 2 metres apart is necessary to ensure safety
+- where dual working at less than 2 metres apart indoors is necessary to ensure safety

 - working in confined spaces, for example repairing infrastructure for utilities

-The risk assessment should include consideration for what mitigating actions can be taken if 2 metre physical distancing is not maintained on a premises.
-If taking other reasonable measures will not sufficiently mitigate the risk of exposure to the virus, this suggests that 2 metre physical distancing is still required.
+The risk assessment should include consideration for what mitigating actions can be taken if 2 metre physical distancing indoors is not maintained on a premises or if physical distancing is limited outdoors.
+If taking other reasonable measures will not sufficiently mitigate the risk of exposure to the virus, this suggests that physical distancing is still required.

 Ultimately, if the measures you can reasonably take are insufficient to mitigate the risks involved, Regulation 16 makes clear that reasonable measures may include ceasing to carry out certain activities and closing part of premises.